tantvstudios/Engineering-playbook/5. Developing/Pair Programming/readme.md

 # Pair Programming

-Pair programming is very central to how we transfer knowledge between engineers at Andela.
+Pair programming is very central to how we transfer knowledge between engineers at TanTv Studios.
 Several arguments have been made for and against it around the web, but this is how we have been using it here so far.

 ### How To

 #### In Apprenticeship: Cognitive Apprenticeship Model

 We apply the principles of cognitive apprenticeship through pair programming.
-[See more details here](https://github.com/andela/learning/blob/Apprenticeship-Advancement/Apprenticeships/Pair%20Programming.md).
+[See more details here](https://github.com/tantvstudios Studios/learning/blob/Apprenticeship-Advancement/Apprenticeships/Pair%20Programming.md).

 #### At Engineering